Stochastic inflation from quantum field theory and the parametric dependence of the effective noise amplitude: Conclusions

 Because the stochastic formalism relies on a sequence of approximations and assumptions, it would be interesting to further map out its region of validity by comparing to other approaches.
 These include matching to perturbative and resummed analytic results \cite{Serreau:2011fu,Serreau:2013psa,Garbrecht:2013coa,Kamenshchik:2021tjh}, and numerical evaluation within (generalisations of) the target stochastic model \cite{Cable:2020dke}.
 One may also consider a full numerical implementation of the quantum dynamics, in a semi-dS background, similar to what was done in Ref. \cite{Tranberg:2008ae}.

-To summarise, Stochastic Inflation as a formalism remains a very elegant and powerful way of describing the dynamics of cosmological scalar fields at long wavelengths.
-However, the detailed properties of the window function, as well as the field mass and slow-roll parameters are crucial in establishing the amplitude of the noise, the predicted asymptotic observables and the dynamical mass generated.
-This restricts the applicability of the standard formalism to certain parametric limits, where the overall amplitude of the noise is to be estimated case-by-case, or calls for a generalised formalism.
+To summarise, stochastic inflation as a formalism remains a very elegant and powerful way of describing the dynamics of cosmological scalar fields at very long wavelengths.
+For it also to describe the dynamics of super-horizon modes in general ($k\neq 0$), the properties of the window function, the field mass and slow-roll parameters come into play.
+In particular, they enter in the explicit computation of the noise amplitude, which normalises observables, including the dynamical mass generated.